 Oak trees once covered the Willamette Valley’s rolling hillsides, creating the ideal habitats for a variety of wildlife and wildflowers.
 A voluntary conservation agreement, The Oak Accord, aims to help private landowners protect, restore, and even plant new oak trees not only to preserve and expand oak woodlands, but as part of the broader vineyard experience.

-The Willamette Valley Visitors Association is proud to be an early adopter of the Transformational Travel Council (TTC), joining globally recognized change-makers and conscious travel experts to commit to offering transformational experiences.
 The TTC believes meaningful travel starts from the inside out.
-The visionaries at the TTC are working to deepen connections to discover meaning through travel experiences to foster personal fulfillment through compassion, stewardship, equality, and belonging.
-In partnership with the TTC and other partners, WVVA is creating a wealth of resources for frontline staff to bring this vision to life throughout the Valley.
+It works to deepen connections to discover meaning through travel experiences to foster personal fulfillment through compassion, stewardship, equality, and belonging.
+In working with the TTC and other partners, WVVA is creating a wealth of resources for frontline staff to bring this vision to life throughout the Valley.

 WVVA’s regenerative and sustainable tourism initiatives are getting noticed.
 Find out more in the Destination Stewardship Report.